cudmore/PyMapManager/docs/docs/dev-notes.md

 ## To do

+ - Set/get cookies in client browser.
+To do this, place ALL plotly options and then leaflet options into a dict.
+Save all values in each dict as cookies.
+    - marker size
+    - leaflet marker size
+    - set name for session in session list from (None, original file, session condition)
+    - default channel
+ - Move /data outside of /mmserver/data
+ - Implement a map pool to represent a figure in a paper
+    - start by doing this in pure python
+ - Intercept keyboard in leaflet, use this to switch (channel 1, channel 2, channel 3)
+ - Write IGor code to export a vascular map
+    - stack db will have 2x type (nodeROI, slabROI)
+    - object map will hold just nodeROI (they are linked through time)
+    - on click in in plotly/leaflet, don't plotRun() is slabROI (there is no map for slabs

+ - 20170106.
+We now open 'otherROI' files

  1. [done] Generate API documentation from doc strings
  2. [done] Load individual slices dynamically (how to query number of slices in .tif file?)
  3. [done] Use the mmserver REST API to make a standalone web-app using Flask, Angular, and Plotly